AndreaAlberti07/Amazon-books-reviews-ML/README.md

 If you have any questions or need further information about this project, please feel free to contact us

-Thank you for your interest in this image recognition project!
+Thank you for your interest in this project!